microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 <a name="HOLTitle"></a>
-# How to build ContosoBNB, an AI-powered Rentals web app #
+# Build ContosoBNB, an AI-powered rentals web app #
 ---

 <a name="Overview"></a>